Skip to main content

 If you're switching organizers:

-2. Include PDFs : Export with attachments if possible
+2. Include PDFs : Export with files if you can.

-3. Import to new tool : Most can import standard formats
+3. Import to new tool : Most tools can import common formats.

-5. Organize fresh : New tool, new organization approach
+5. Organize fresh : Use the new tool's own folder plan.

-Once your papers are organized, the next challenge is synthesizing what you've read.
+After you organize papers, the next challenge is synthesis.
 See our guide on how to synthesize research papers for practical frameworks.
-You can also explore our comparison of the best AI research assistants for tools that go beyond organization, or check out our guide to citation tools for research for more on managing references effectively.
+For tools beyond storage, read our best AI research assistants comparison.
+For reference workflows, use our guide to citation tools for research.

 Pricing for research-paper organizers shifts often.
 Current rates from each vendor's pricing page (verified May 2026):